 For instance, you might use your personal car for business-related purposes, or you might run your business from home, in which case a proportion of your energy costs are for work purposes.

-As a business owner, you should pay yourself a salary each month by transferring cash from your business account to your personal account.
-This can make it easier to stay within your budget as it prevents you from dipping into your business account whenever personal costs arise.
+As a business owner, you can pay yourself a salary each month by transferring cash from your business account to your personal account.
+This makes it easier to stay within your budget as it prevents you from dipping into your business account whenever personal costs arise.

 Businesses structured as sole traders or partnerships can set up standing orders to transfer a set amount into your personal account each month.
 If you’re a limited company, you must pay your salary through PAYE.